TheAlexDev23/japm/README.md

 I've seen many people trying to build their own package manager recently, so I also decided to try it out.

-For now it's not finished and doesn't fully work.
-I'm only using GitHub to host the code.

 # Milestones

 - [x] Package Installation